2. Slurm clusters#

 2.2.
 Anansi: test/debug cluster#

-Jobs for testing or debugging purposes can be quickly carried out on the Anansi cluster.
-This smaller cluster sister to Hydra is specifically designed for such short tasks and to avoid wait time in queue.
+Jobs for interactive use, testing, and debugging can be run on the Anansi cluster.
+As Hydra’s smaller sister cluster, Anansi is designed for short tasks and provides minimal queue times.

 $ mysqueue -M anansi